 An acoustical issue exists as well.
 The exposed voice coil and gap provide, in a somewhat indirect fashion, a "leak" for the enclosure.
 This leak can often act as a bass reflex port, mistuning an otherwise carefully designed system.
 You need to seal this area somehow.
-I'll deal with other, more subtle acoustical issues a little later on.
+I'll deal with other, more subtle acoustical issues a little later on prime purpose, then, is to seal the driver and provide protection for the voice coil gap.
+Its effect, however, is far reaching.